apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**Florida Gov. Ron DeSantis launches state investigation into apparent Trump assassination attempt**
+**Mass rape trial lays bare France's disturbing culture of sexual assault, critics allege**

-You can read more about it [here](https://abcnews.go.com/US/florida-gov-ron-desantis-launches-state-investigation-apparent/story?id\\u003d113751786).
+You can read more about it [here](https://www.foxnews.com/world/mass-rape-trial-lays-bare-frances-disturbing-culture-sexual-assault-critics-allege).

 ## Requirements
 - Python 3.8